 SW 201 Human Behavior and Social Environment 3(3-0) Focus on the person in environment throughout the life span with an examination of the relationship between biological, psychological, social, spiritual and cultural systems.
-Prerequisite: SOC 101, PSYCH 100.
-Pre or corequisite: BIOL 100 or an approved human biology course.
+Prerequisite: SW 100.
+Corequisite: SOC 101, PSYCH 100.
 (F)